sumonto-26/sumonto-26/README.md

  <h1 align="center">Hello!👋<br>I'm Sumonto</h1>

   <p>Dedicated 2D Pygame game developer and designer with a strong passion for creating immersive and visually appealing gaming experiences.
-With expertise in Python programming and a keen eye for aesthetics, I excel in crafting engaging gameplay mechanics, designing captivating levels, and delivering memorable gaming moments.</p>
+With expertise in Python programming and a keen eye for aesthetics, I excel in crafting engaging gameplay mechanics, designing captivating levels, and delivering memorable gaming moments also solving proramming problems on <b>@Codeforce</b>.</p>

   <h2>Skills</h2>
   <p>